AlexSlock/fastMRI-hybrid-modelling/README.md

 ## Contributions
-During the past year, multiple models and methods were explored.
-Ultimately, the code in this repository is related to four things:
+During the past year, the generalization of the CS UNet hybrid model was analyzed on heterogeneous data.
+Ultimately, the code in this repository is related to five things:
 - fastMRI data exploration
 - Evaluation metric implementations (metrics are compared and a new metric is introduced)
 - Validation of [DeepMRIRec](https://github.com/stjude/DeepMRIRec/tree/main)
-- Hybrid Neural Network comparisons (main focus of this work)
+- Hybrid Neural Network comparisons
+- Generalization of the CS UNet hybrid model (main focus of this work)

 ## Repository structure